 5. You joined us in welcoming two new Global Ambassadors, lending a bigger, bolder voice to our programming.

 We were elated to welcome Quinton Fortune and Rachel Riley to our esteemed group of Global Ambassadors, all of whom are committed to the mission of Grassroot Soccer programming and using their respective platforms for good.

 Quinton Fortune joined GRS in March after visiting our programming in Khayelitsha in February; his impressive career has included massive success with Manchester United and participation in the 1998 and 2002 FIFA World Cup competitions.

 Television presenter Rachel Riley officially signed on as a GRS Global Ambassador in June and had previously supported GRS at our 2017 World AIDS Day Gala in London.
 She traveled to Soweto in Johannesburg, South Africa, for the inaugural Adolescent Health Partnership Forum in April, where she visited GRS programming and met with GRS Coaches and Participants.

 Your continued belief in GRS means youth in more than 45 participating countries have direct access to positive, community-based role models who deliver life-saving health and wellness skills through soccer.
 The adolescents we reach aren’t waiting around for the leaders of tomorrow; instead, they’re becoming vibrant problem solvers in their own communities.
-It is through your support that 100,000 additional youth will have the opportunity to write their own stories, continuing a cycle of positive change for future generations.
+It is through your support that 150,000 additional youth and counting will have the opportunity to write their own stories, continuing a cycle of positive change for future generations.